The orange Maine Coon is commonly confused with the ginger Maine Coon, due to the similarity in their colorings.

 A key characteristic of the Maine Coon cat breed is its huge length.
-They should have very long rectangular bodies, and not looked squished in proportions, but instead muscular and long.
+They should have very long rectangular bodies, and not look squished in proportions, but instead muscular and long.

 He even made it into the Guinness World Record Books for being ‘the longest cat’, after reaching a staggering 48.5 inches in length!!
 WOW!!

 e) Orange Maine Coon Height

-Although no Orange Maine Coon has set any record for being the ‘tallest cat’ (yet!), you can still expect your ‘gentle giant’ to reach between an average of 10-16 inches, if male and 8-14 inches (20-35cm) if female.
+Although no Orange Maine Coon has set any record for being the ‘tallest cat’ (yet!), you can still expect your ‘gentle giant’ to reach between an average of 10-16 inches:

 How Much Does An Orange Maine Coon Cost?

 If you are keen on owning an orange-colored Maine Coon, expect to be paying top dollar for one.
 This particular cat breed is massively popular and definitely doesn’t come cheap.